lucymhdavies/lmhd.me/_posts/2021-05-26-dynamic-terraform.md

 So this whole story starts with me looking to manage my DNS records better.

+I wrote a whole blog post about it if you're interested: [Moving my DNS records to Route 53 with Terraform]({% post_url 2017-04-02-dns-under-one-roof %})

 I was modifying them by hand in our domain registrar's own DNS settings page... and it was kinda a pain.

 At work we use AWS Route 53 for some DNS records, so I was familiar with how that worked, and it seemed like a good idea to move to that too.
 Not because managing DNS records in Route 53 by hand is much easier, but it opened up the possibility for automating it.